 Continuing social distancing

 Individuals must keep six-foot social distancing whenever possible.
 This includes at reception desks, waiting areas and common spaces.
 Campus signage will emphasize appropriate social distances and furniture will either be moved or blocked off to maintain distancing.

 Plexiglass and other barriers will be constructed when a six-foot distance isn’t possible or for additional protection, primarily at customer service areas, including cash registers, reception desks and in the driver areas of the campus shuttles.

 Campus amenities will employ card-free and contactless payment solutions when possible.

 Restricting campus access

 Students, employees and visitors will not be permitted to come to campus if they are sick.

 Students, employees and visitors should employ frequent hand washing, at least once per hour if possible, and before and after using the restroom, after touching the face and before and after eating.
 Hand sanitizer will also be available at multiple locations across campus.

 Following public health guidelines

-Classrooms will hold 50 percent occupancy per guidance from the Colorado Department of Higher Education.
+Classrooms will hold no more than 50 percent occupancy per guidance from the Colorado Department of Higher Education.
 Events will follow all public health guidelines from El Paso County Public Health and the Colorado Department for Public Health and Environment.